pbinkley/rcb-manual/sections/05-the-typescript-book-or-memorandum-reproduction-techniques.md

 so far preponderates over running cost that some firms give the same quotation for
 100 copies as for 50 copies.
-In such editions wasteful use of paper is&nbsp;{%- include pagebreak.html canvas=132 -%}&nbsp;justified if it will bring equivalent economies in the use of the photo-offset metal sheet.
+In such editions wasteful use of paper is {% include pagebreak.html canvas=132 %} justified if it will bring equivalent economies in the use of the photo-offset metal sheet.
 The exact point at which it will cease to pay to waste paper for the sake of saving metal sheet printing surface can always be calculated by estimating the total